temporalio/documentation/docs/concepts/what-is-an-activity.md

 Temporal does not impose any system limit on Activity duration.
 It is up to the application to choose the timeouts for its execution.

-Activities are dispatched to workers through task queues.
+Activities are dispatched to Workers through Task Queues.
-Task queues are queues that workers listen on.
+Task Queues are queues that Workers listen on.
-Task queues are highly dynamic and lightweight.
+Task Queues are highly dynamic and lightweight.
 They don't need to be explicitly registered.
-And it is okay to have one task queue per worker process.
+And it is okay to have one Task Queue per Worker process.
 It is normal to have more than one Activity type to be invoked through a single task queue.
-And it is normal in some cases (like host routing) to invoke the same Activity type on multiple task queues.
+And it is normal in some cases (like host routing) to invoke the same Activity type on multiple Task Queues.

+#### Employ Activity Task Queues in a single Workflow

-Here are some use cases for employing multiple Activity task queues in a single Workflow:
+Here are some use cases for employing multiple Activity Task Queues in a single Workflow:

 - _Flow control_.
 A worker that consumes from a task queue asks for an Activity task only when it has available capacity.
 So workers are never overloaded by request spikes.
 If Activity executions are requested faster than workers can process them, they are backlogged in the task queue.
 - _Throttling_.
 Each Activity worker can specify the maximum rate it is allowed to process Activities on a task queue.
 It does not exceed this limit even if it has spare capacity.
 There is also support for global task queue rate limiting.
 This limit works across all workers for the given task queue.
 It is frequently used to limit load on a downstream service that an Activity calls into.